zuhair-naqvi/homepass-server/README.md

 ## Usage

-* From the root directory (where this file is), execute the `npm run dev` command, copy the URL and port printed in the terminal.
+* From the root directory (where this file is), execute the `npm run dev` command, copy the REST Endpoint URL and port printed in the terminal.
 * Install Chrome Advance REST Client https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo?utm_source=gmail
 * Paste the URL and port into the URL field.
 * Select Request type as "POST"